AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 ---

 # Late Submissions
 The pre-lab worksheets, lab worksheets and homeworks are due at 11:59 PM on Tuesdays.
 For extensions on the homework you should send an email to the GSI Haifa (hsambo@berkeley.edu) and cc the instructor Aditya (muppala@berkeley.edu).
 For extensions on the pre-lab and lab worksheets you should send an email to the head lab TA Evan (evan_kuo@berkeley.edu) and cc the instructor Aditya (muppala@berkeley.edu).
 The emails must be **received by 6 PM on Tuesdays**.
 Emails received after this time will not be accomodated.

+Extensions will be considered only in the following cases:
+1. Illness or medical issues
+2. Family or personal emergencies
+3. DSP accommodations (if assignment extensions are included)
+4. Rare circumstances, at the discretion of the GSI/TA

 Typically an extension of 2 days will be given.
 Note that the lowest HW grade will be dropped.

 ---
 # DSP accomodations